 Parker, S., Pontius, J. (2011, March).Place-based learning in public schools: Examples from the field.
 Wyoming School Improvement Conference, Casper, WY.

 Pontius, J. (2010, Sept.).
 River-based education in the Laramie Valley, Wyoming.
 North American Association for Environmental Education Conference, Buffalo, NY.

 Pontius, J., Parker, S. (2010, Jan.).
 Beyond field teaching: Local asset mapping for more meaningful environmental education.
 Wyoming Math and Science Teachers’ Conference, Casper, WY.

-Place-based Learning through Hunting, Gathering, and Fishing for Food
+Place-based Learning through Hunting, Foraging, and Fishing for Food

-In my scholarship, I am exploring how diverse practices for procuring local, wild foods provide entry points into meaningful relationships with place, culture, human and more-than-human communities, and how such practices support the growth of a sense of place, and a place-consciousness that leads to action.
+In my scholarship, I am exploring how diverse practices for procuring local, wild foods provide entry points into meaningful relationships with place, culture, human and more-than-human communities, and how such practices support the growth of a sense of place, and ecological consciousness.